Brief History of the Lago Vista Ministry

 - The support base for the Lago Vista Ministry has continued to grow significantly.
 Ten area churches are now involved with volunteers and/or financial support for programs, facility improvement, and maintenance.
 The churches include Faith, Good Shepherd, Crossroads, Foundations, Bent Tree, Mountain View Presbyterian, Calvary United Reformed, Resurrection Fellowship, Trinity Lutheran Fort Collins, and Immanuel Lutheran.
 There are also several local businesses and non-profit agencies that partner with the ministry.
 Some of the agencies include the Food Bank of Larimer County, Thompson R2J School District, Colorado Trust, Vida Sana (UC Health), Chilson Recreation Center, and Loveland Public Library.

 - The involvement of the children and youth has continued to expand greatly.
 In the fall of 2014, the Lago Vista Committee began to pray for the Lord’s direction on how to expand our facilities in response to the needs and new opportunities for children, youth, and adult ministries.
-From God’s mighty hand, He provided two modulars from a local middle school that each have two classrooms and bathrooms.
+From God’s mighty hand and the generosity of the Thompson School District, we were provided with two modulars from a local middle school that each have two classrooms and bathrooms.
 One was moved in at Lot 133 in the spring of 2015 and renovated by many volunteers.
 The second modular was moved and renovated in the winter/spring of 2016 and was placed where the Faith Trailer had been since 2011.
 Bob Redfield and Ed Lanting directed the renovation of both modulars.
 Colorado Trust provided a large renovation grant.

 - Since its inception, the Lago Vista Neighbor has been guided by the faithful and dedicated leadership of the Lago Vista Committee made up of Ed and Linda Leon, Bob and Callie Redfield, Mike and Sharon Reikofski, Beth Taylor, Emma Shockley, and Donna Steelman.
 Duncan and Laney have also been assisted in leading the ministry by a number of college interns, some of whom have lived in the original Faith Trailer.